byu-is-403/syllabus/entity-framework/entity-framework-tutorial.md

 - In the Model class click on the down arrow and choose Player
 - Click Add

-The system will generate the controller and views and link them to the model which is linked to our database tables.
+The system will generate the controller (This is cool!!!!)
+AND views and link them to the model which is linked to our database tables.

 - Repeat this process for the Team controller and model
 - Repeat this process for the Position controller and model